brown-ccv/ccv-website-hugo/README.md

 For **hotfix**, **data**, and **style** changes:
 - assign reviews to **website-dev** team for **hotfix**, **data**, and **style** changes.

-Team members can find a checklist for reviews in the team's discussion page.
-Everyone is expected to follow the guidelines outlined here.

 When a PR is merged into `master`, the topic branch that originates the PR is automatically deleted.

+##### Notes for reviewers

+A checklist will be created in the comments section of the PR.
+Follow those instructions and use the checklist.

-One of the reviewers who merged the PR into `master` is responsible for starting a PR to `production` and assigning it to the `website-admin` team.
+The reviewer who merged the PR into `master` is responsible for starting a PR to `production` and assigning it to the `website-admin` team.

 The member from the `website-admin` will announce on the slack channel `gh-ccv-website` the waiting period for the PR to give everyone interested a chance to look at the staging site.

 #### Reviewers